Crafts, especially ceramics and glass works

 * Complete the Application Form and submit it to the office.

 Attach supporting documents that will help to understand the past activities (pictorial records, pamphlets, catalogues, transparencies, etc.).
-Online submission is also available.
+Online submission

 The office will select applicants.

 Supported by the Agency for Cultural Affairs, Government of Japan, in Fiscal Year 2013: SETO International Ceramic and Glass Art Exchange Program

 81-2, Minami Nakanokiri-cho, Seto, Aichi Prefecture 489-0815 Japan

 TEL： +81-561-97-1001 / FAX： +81-561-97-1005

 * ceramics studio, glass studio, visitors studio, glazing room

 * gas-fired kiln, electric kiln, glass dissolving furnace, glory hall and others